 While brand mascots and characters come in handy with all the aforementioned advantages, there is a recommended way of using them in your marketing!
 Mascots making baseless claims and uttering salesy quotes might tick off your target audience as much as a not-so-smart chatbot that doesn’t understand the context and comes in with pre-programmed responses.
 Moreover, the personification of brand characters won’t work unless they have a backstory associated with them!
 And, storytelling can provide the context that these characters need to be able to talk to your relevant target audience!

-Let’s look at two examples of how weaving a story with a business offering can make your brand character or mascot the unforgettable hero!:
+Let’s look at an example of how weaving a story with a business offering can make your brand character or mascot the unforgettable hero!:

 Well, the party doesn’t end here!
 We just now looked at two video examples from the B2C space.
 Now, let’s divert our attention to Winsupply.
 The Winsupply Family of Companies is a leading supplier of materials for residential and commercial construction as well as for industrial use.
 It’s their top mission to provide entrepreneurs with guidance and services to start and run wholesale distribution businesses that in turn support local contractors and their businesses.

-Let’s look at how this company opted for a character based storytelling approach and revamped their entire ballgame of marketing with a dual video series made by us:
+Let’s look at how this company opted for a character based storytelling approach and revamped their entire ballgame of marketing with us:

 Now that you know about the most appealing format of storytelling via characters and mascots, you would be eager to know what are the ideal steps that your brand must follow!
 Here’s a visual and informative treat on: